-When your air conditioner is clean and working properly, you shouldn’t be smelling anything odd.
-Unexpected air conditioner noises and odd smells are a hint that something is off.
-If your air conditioner is past its prime or you haven’t had service completed within the last year, they can be a sure sign you need pro air conditioning repair in Lancaster.
+When your air conditioner is clean and working correctly, it’s not normal to be smelling anything odd.
+Out of the ordinary air conditioner noises and weird smells are a hint that something is wrong.
+If your air conditioner is getting older or you haven’t had service completed lately, they can be a clear sign you need skilled air conditioning repair in Lancaster.

-Here are six of the top air conditioner smells and how you can fix them.
+Here are six of the top air conditioner smells and how you can repair them.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, particularly a chemical scent, it isn’t a positive sign.
+If your air conditioner smells bad when turned on, particularly a chemical scent, it isn’t a great sign.
 You may also observe your:

 - Air conditioner smells like paint thinner